ankitects/anki-betas/README.md

 ## Changes

+### Changes in 2.1.24beta1 (TBA)

+2.1.24 focuses on changes to the database layer and searching code.

+Searching:

+- You can now use `re:something` to search via regular expression, eg:
+  -- `re:\bdog\b` will search for the word 'dog'.
+It has a word boundary character (`\b`) at the start and end, so it will match 'a dog', but not 'a doggy'.
+  -- `front:re:t+1` would match "t1", "tt1" and so on in the Front field
+  -- When searching by regex, unicode case folding is used, so searching for `re:über` will show a card that has "Über" on it.
+- `nc:something` (short for "no combining") can be used to search while ignoring accents, eg `nc:uber` will match both "über" and "Über".
+This behaves the same way as the "Ignore Accents" add-on, but is about 16x faster.
+- You can now sort on the deck, card template, note type and tags columns.
+- You can now use wildcards when limiting the search to a field, eg `field*:something`.
+- You can now use wildcards when searching for a card template or note type by name.
+- `rated:x` searches are now capped to a year instead of a month.
+- You can now escaped double-quotes in a search - eg `"foo\"bar"`
+- Single-quote searches are no longer supported.
+- A version of Advanced Browser that works with this beta has been made available [here](https://github.com/ankitects/advanced-browser/releases/tag/2.1.24-fixes).
+Not everything has been tested, and sorting on some fields will not currently work properly.
+- Because the searching code has been rewritten, add-ons that modify the search code will need to be updated to support 2.1.24.
+Unfortunately it is no longer possible to override the Finder class - add-ons will need to use the new hooks in the browser screen to either rewrite the search text, or perform their own lookups instead.

+Database changes (mainly of interest to add-on developers):

+- Anki now uses Rust's sqlite libraries instead of Python's.
+- The 'db' object on the collection retains most of the same API as before, minimizing the amount of immediate code changes that are required.
+- Some less-used features like named sqlite bindings ("where column = :foo") are no longer supported.
+- The old database code remains in db.py, and add-ons can continue to use it for accessing their own databases.
+- The database is now behind a mutex, and can be safely accessed from a background thread.
+- Various screens like the database check have been updated to run on a background thread, so they no longer lock up the UI while they're running.
+- The database progress handler has been removed.
+Anki previous had sqlite call back into Python periodically during long-running DB operations so it could drain the UI queue, but this would vary in choppyness depending on the type of DB operation being performed, and it was the cause of some crashes in the past.
+Add-ons that perform long-running operations should instead use mw.taskman.run_in_background() or their own threading solution moving forward.

+Other changes:

+- Anki will now wait for a media sync to complete or be aborted before closing the collection.
+- Fixed progress dialogs failing to appear in a timely manner.
+- Allow the type answer arrow to be styled (thanks to Evandro).
+- More hooks (thanks to Arthur).

+A lot has changed in this beta, so some issues may have slipped through the cracks.
+If you run into any problems, please let me know.

 ### Changes in 2.1.22beta2 (0ecc189a)

 - Fixed problems playing audio on Windows.
 Users using the gtts add-on will need to update it.